Sierra Leone: Jamaican Maroons and Liberated Africans

-Colonial era (1800–1961)
+Colonial era (1808–1961)

+The colonial era saw Sierra Leone evolving under British rule.
+Sierra Leone developed as an educational center in West Africa, with the establishment of Fourah Bay College in 1827, attracting English-speaking Africans from across the region.

-The settlement of Sierra Leone in the 1800s was unique in that the population was composed of displaced Africans who were brought to the colony after the British abolition of the slave trade in 1807.
-Upon arrival in Sierra Leone, each recaptive was given a registration number, and information on their physical qualities would be entered into the Register of Liberated Africans.
-Oftentimes the documentation would be overwhelmingly subjective and would result in inaccurate entries, making them difficult to track.
-In addition, differences between the Register of Liberated Africans of 1808 and the List of Captured Negroes of 1812 (which emulated the 1808 document) revealed some disparities in the entries of the recaptives, specifically in the names; many recaptives decided to change their given names to more anglicised versions which contributed to the difficulty in tracking them after they arrived in Sierra Leone.
+The settlement of Sierra Leone in the 1800s was unique in that the population was composed of displaced Africans, brought to the colony after the British abolition of the slave trade in 1807.
+Upon arrival in Sierra Leone, each recaptive was given a registration number, and information on their physical qualities was entered into the Register of Liberated Africans.
+Documentation was often subjective, resulting in inaccurate entries, making them difficult to track.

+The first missionaries, Peter Hartwig and Melchior Rennerfrom the Church Missionary Society (CMS), arrived in Sierra Leone in 1804.
+The CMS missionaries were to introduce Western ideals, including Western education and healthcare.
+One of their most significant contributions was the establishment of schools for West African children.
+European missionaries established these schools with an agenda to convert the native people to their religion, but the educational efforts did not relate to local needs.

 In the early 19th century, Freetown served as the residence of the British colonial governor of the region, who also administered the Gold Coast (now Ghana) and the Gambia settlements.
 Sierra Leone developed as the educational centre of British West Africa.
-The British established Fourah Bay College in 1827, which rapidly became a magnet for English-speaking Africans on the West Coast.
-For more than a century, it was the only European-style university in western Sub-Saharan Africa.
-Samuel Ajayi Crowther was the first student to be enrolled at Fourah Bay.
-Fourah Bay College soon became a magnet for Sierra Leone Creoles and other Africans seeking higher education in British West Africa.
-These included Nigerians, Ghanaians, Ivorians and many more, especially in the fields of theology and education.
-Freetown was known as the "Athens of Africa" due to the large number of excellent schools in Freetown and surrounding areas.
+The British established Fourah Bay College in 1827, which became a magnet for English-speaking Africans on the West Coast.
+For more than a century, it was the only European-style university in west Sub-Saharan Africa.
+Samuel Ajayi Crowther was the first student to be enrolled.
+Fourah Bay College soon drew Creoles/Krio people and other Africans seeking higher education in British West Africa.
+These included Nigerians, Ghanaians, Ivorians, and others, especially in the fields of theology and education.
+Freetown was known as the "Athens of Africa" due to the number of excellent schools there and in surrounding areas.